com-prehension/GHLAD/README.md

 ## 4. Resources
-- **Data**:: Our datasets are stored at [GHLAD_DataSet](https://zenodo.org/records/17219017).
+- **Data**: Our datasets are stored at [GHLAD_DataSet](https://zenodo.org/records/17219017).
 You can download them from this link, or use the .zip files in the project's "dataset" folder (unzip first before use).

 # How to run code